-- Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment; - Any concerns that a child is presenting signs or symptoms of abuse or neglect; - Any significant changes in a child's presentation, including non-attendance; - Any hint or disclosure of abuse about or by a child / young person; - Any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present); - Any concerns that relate to any of the safeguarding areas covered in Section 8 of this policy.
+- Any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play; - Any explanation given which appears inconsistent or suspicious; - Any behaviours which give rise to suspicions that a child may have suffered harm; - Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment; - Any concerns that a child is presenting signs or symptoms of abuse or neglect; - Any significant changes in a child's presentation, including non-attendance; - Any hint or disclosure of abuse about or by a child / young person; - Any concerns regarding person(s) who may pose a risk to children (e.g. living in a household with children present); - Any concerns that relate to any of the safeguarding areas covered in Section 8 of this policy.